Microchip-MPLAB-Harmony/gfx_apps_sam_e70_s70_v70_v71/apps/legato_flash/readme.md

 The legato_flash demonstration application serves as an external memory programmer to flash the off-chip non-volatile memory with the resources held on an Memory Storage Device (MSD), such as a USB or a SD card, which can then be accessed by other applications saving on-chip memory for other programs and resources.

-The application [legato_quickstart_external_resources](../legato_quickstart_ext_res/readme.md) in MPLAB Harmony needs to use preloaded images/fonts from QSPI flash external non-volatile memory.
-This would require legato_flash to flash the required image and font resources onto the QSPI flash.
+The application [legato_quickstart_external_resources](../legato_quickstart_ext_res/readme.md) in MPLAB Harmony is used for creating preloaded images/fonts from QSPI flash external non-volatile memory.
+After the preloaded images/fonts from QSPI flash are created, the file (SQI.hex) must be coppied onto external QSPI flash for legato_flash use.
 Refer to [legato_quickstart_external_resources](../legato_quickstart_ext_res/readme.md) for usage model information.

 ![](./../../docs/html/external_resources_flash_reader_diagram.png)